amitxv/PC-Tuning/docs/building.md

     - ISOs built with UUP dump already contain the latest updates (assuming the latest version was built) so integrating updates can be skipped

-    - Download the latest non-security cumulative update along with the servicing stack for that specific update (specified in the update page).
+    - Download the latest non-security cumulative update along with the servicing stack for that specific update (specified on the update page).
 The update page should also specify whether the update is non-security or a security update, if it does not, then download the latest update.
 Most of the time you can search for *"Security"* for each update.
 Use the official update history page ([Windows 10](https://support.microsoft.com/en-us/topic/windows-10-update-history-8127c2c6-6edf-4fdf-8b9f-0f7be1ef3562), [Windows 11](https://support.microsoft.com/en-us/topic/windows-11-version-22h2-update-history-ec4229c3-9c5f-4e75-9d6d-9025ab70fcce)).
-Search for the sever update history manually as it gets moved to a separate page when the client equivalent reaches end-of-life
+Search for the server update history manually as it gets moved to a separate page when the client equivalent reaches end-of-life

 - Download the updates from the [Microsoft update catalog](https://www.catalog.update.microsoft.com/Home.aspx) by searching for the KB identifier.
 Ensure to download the correct variant (i.e. server/client and the proper architecture)